arclabs561/rank-refine/DESIGN.md

 - Dot product: $0.8 \times 0.6 + 0.6 \times 0.8 = 0.96$
 - Norms: $\sqrt{0.8^2 + 0.6^2} = 1.0$ for both
 - Cosine: $0.96 / (1.0 \times 1.0) = 0.96$

+### Late Interaction: A Middle Path (2020)

+Khattab & Zaharia's ColBERT introduced late interaction: keep one vector per token, but defer the interaction to query time.
+This achieves:

+- **Pre-computation**: Document tokens can be indexed offline
+- **Fine-grained matching**: Token-level alignment, not just bag-of-words
+- **Scalability**: MaxSim over pre-indexed tokens is much faster than cross-encoder inference

+The key insight: the expensive transformer computation happens during encoding.
+The "interaction" (MaxSim) is just dot products—cheap and parallelizable.

 ### Late Interaction (MaxSim)